 I am interested in topics such as Catholicism, Christianity, liturgy, religion, philosophy (especially moral philosophy), history, literature, and some politics.

-I am a seminarian in first-year philosophy for the Diocese of Nashville.
+I am a seminarian for the Diocese of Nashville.
+I just completed my philosophical studies this year and will begin theology in the fall.
 Views expressed through my apostolate are my own and do not necessarily reflect those of my diocese.